mercy-michael/mercy-michael.github.io/about.md

 Unfortunately I have not been able to fulfill that dream yet because my life has been a whole lots of ups and downs.
 But i have not given up on that.
 It has not really been an easy journey but I am grateful.

-I was intrigued and so excited when a friend told me about Tech Expert Academy (TEA) and linked me up to your website.
-I want to gain a skill in the constant exciting world of technology, especially in the field of Machine Learning and Artificial intelligence/ Data Science and I know TEA will help me realize that skill and dream.
+I was intrigued and so excited when a friend told me about Tech Expert Academy (TEA) and linked me up to your website. **I want to gain a skill in the constant exciting world of technology, especially in the field of Machine Learning and Artificial intelligence/ Data Science and I know TEA will help me realize that skill and dream**.
 I really wish and hope I will meet your criteria for selection.

 The most important thing for me is to enjoy my work and technology is that ideal goal for me.
 I can't wait to jump right into it, only if you approve my application.